Revanth0501/PicCraft/README.md

 # PicCraft
 PicCraft  is an interactive web application built using Streamlit, a Python library for building interactive web applications.
-It allows users to upload images, apply various editing options such as resizing, cropping, adjusting brightness, sharpness, contrast, color, rotation, and blurring, and download the edited images.
+PicCraft allows users to upload images, apply various editing options such as resizing, cropping, adjusting brightness, sharpness, contrast, color, rotation, and blurring, and download the edited images.

 ## Features
 - Upload images in JPG, JPEG, or PNG formats.